-Here are random things about blogging and web development that I had learned throughout the years and that I wish I had known them sooner.
+Here are random things about blogging and web development that I had learned throughout the years that I wish I had known sooner.
 It would have helped me a lot to simplify creating content and maintaining my website.

 Blogging 101 Tips

 - Make sure Google can index your website.
 Turn Google Search Console into your best friend and make sure to add every new post into the URL inspection of the search console.
 Trust me; it will help you a lot.
 And it will also teach you how to identify and fix errors sooner.

 - Add a bit of your personality to your website by adding your profile to the sidebar or footer.
 And a photo in About Me.

 - Heading tags are used to show order on the page to your users. <h1> represents the most crucial heading, usually a title. <h2> defines the subtitles; let’s say the questions on your article. <h6> describes the least powerful header.

 - Make sure to have at least 300 words in your articles because Google prefers long articles.
 In my case, I make sure to keep my minimum of 400 words.
 My longest article published was 12000 words.

 - But some of your followers might prefer to read shorter posts.
 A 10000 words post might scare some of your readers.
 That’s why I try keeping a balance between 400 words and 1100 words per article.

 - To find out which posts get the most page views, visit Google Analytics -> Click Behavior -> Click Site Speed -> then Page Timings.

 - Make sure the 404 page on your website provides valuable suggestions instead of error messages.
 Provide a searching widget on your site.
 Visitors can find more information and stay around longer on your website.
 If you check my 404 pages, I even list all the categories and several links.